ezrra/mongodb-and-pivottable.js/public/vendors/pivottable/ReadMe.md

 # PivotTable.js

 PivotTable.js is a Javascript Pivot Table library with drag'n'drop functionality built on top of jQuery/jQueryUI and originally written in CoffeeScript by [Nicolas Kruchten](http://nicolas.kruchten.com) at [Datacratic](http://datacratic.com).

 It is available under an MIT license from [CDNJS](https://cdnjs.com/libraries/pivottable) and [NPM](https://www.npmjs.com/package/pivottable) and [Bower](http://bower.io/) under the name `pivottable`.
+And on [Packagist.org](https://packagist.org/packages/nicolaskruchten/pivottable), it is `nicolaskruchten/pivottable`.

 PivotTable.js can be used with [Python/Jupyter](https://pypi.python.org/pypi/pivottablejs) and [R/RStudio](https://github.com/smartinsightsfromdata/rpivotTable) and you can [try it right now](http://nicolas.kruchten.com/pivottable/examples/local.html) in your browser on a CSV file.